cyberbotics/webots/docs/reference/robot.md

 *return the model defined in the robot node*

-This function returns the model string as it is defined in the model field of the robot node (Robot, DifferentialWheels, Supervisor, etc.) in the current world file.
+This function returns the model string as it is defined in the model field of the robot node (Robot, Supervisor, etc.) in the current world file.
 The string returned should not be deallocated, as it was allocated by the "libController" shared library and will be deallocated when the controller terminates.

 ---